Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Not on a whim, no.

-Because you're having a bad day, you can.
+you have on a bad day, you can.

-Very much planned.
+Very much plans.

 Get amongst it.

-You've got to vendetta at least.
+You've got a vendetta list.

 Yeah, yeah, yeah.